 A: A general rule of thumb is that the anodizing will stay a consistent thickness into a hole, the distance of the hole diameter.
 The anodizing will then begin to get thinner as the hole goes back further.

 We offer glass bead, aluminum oxide, and plastic media blasting.
 The plastic media is generally used for paint removal.
 The glass beads and aluminum oxide media are used for cleaning and applying a specific matte finish on the part before plating.

 Featuring both cold and hot applications for Steel and Stainless steel.

 MIL-C-13924 and AMS 2485

-Black Oxide is a surface treatment which forms an oxide coating on the surface of steels and stainless steels which is black.
-It’s main application is to change the color of the steel without risk of chipping or peeling where a coating of oil is permissible.
-Black oxide has no corrosion protective properties on it’s own, but it does make a superior surface for the application of oil to keep the surface from rusting.
-Common uses for black oxide are tooling, small screws for consumer goods, engine parts and firearms.
+Black oxide is a surface treatment which forms an oxide coating on the surface of steels and stainless steels, which is black.
+Its main application is to change the color of the steel without the risk of chipping or peeling where a coating of oil is permissible.
+Black oxide has no corrosion protective properties on its own, but it does make a superior surface for the application of oil to keep the surface from rusting.
+Common uses for black oxide are tooling, small screws for consumer goods, engine parts, and firearms.

-Our process for stainless steels works best for with 300 series stainless.
+Our process for stainless steels works best for 300 series stainless.

 Frequently Asked Questions